JohnZed/dask-xgboost-docs/README.md

 client
 ```

 Note the use of `from dask_cuda import LocalCUDACluster`.
 [Dask-CUDA](https://github.com/rapidsai/dask-cuda) is a lightweight set of utilities useful for setting up a Dask cluster.
 These calls instantiate a Dask-cuDF cluster in a single node environment.
 To instantiate a multi-node Dask-cuDF cluster, a user must use `dask-scheduler` and `dask-cuda-worker`.

-_Are there docs on multi-nodes setup?
-Maybe in an advanced section?)
+See the [Dask distributed documentation][http://distributed.dask.org/en/latest/setup.html] for more details.

-Once a `client` is available, a user may commission the client to perform tasks:
+Once a `client` is available, a user may use the client to run tasks across the workers:

 ```python
 def do_computation():